Joint Master of Law and Finance

 A unique, intensive three-year programme for students from diverse academic backgrounds

-Students admitted to the programme follow the curricula of the Master in Economic Law at the Law School and of the Master in Finance and Strategy at the School of Management and Innovation.
+Students admitted to the programme follow the curricula of the Master in Economic Law at the Law School and of the Master in Finance and Strategy at the School of Management and Impact.

 As there are no prerequisites in law or finance, this programme is a unique opportunity for students without prior legal or finance training to access a vast range of career opportunities in business law firms, companies, banks or regulatory bodies.
 Graduates of the programme are eligible to take the French Bar Exam.
 This Master’s degree includes Charted Financial Analyst (CFA) certification.
 Graduates who so wish can therefore also sit the Autorité des Marchés Financiers (AMF) certified exam.